haoyio/ME140-Proj3/README.md

-First, clone this repo onto some directory that you want to work from:
+First, clone this repo onto some directory that you want to work from (everything is done from the terminal):
 	git clone <ssh clone url> (e.g., git clone git@github.com:haoyio/ME140-Proj3.git)

+Second, you want to "sync up" everything that everyone else has done and committed onto the online repo up to this point, so you don't use the older version.
+To do that, simply type:
+	git pull

 Now, there are basically 4 things you need to do whenever you add a new file onto your cloned folder: